sevagas/macro_pack/README.md

 * Trojan existing MS Office documents
 * Anti-debug using http://seclists.org/fulldisclosure/2017/Mar/90

-I do not know yet what I intend to do with pro mode, release it, keep it for myself, sell it?
+For now I do not plan to release or sell this pro version however if you are really interrested I can send pro binary in the next case:
+* You resolve one or more opened issue (bug or enhencement)

 ## Run/Install